 The Americanised film version, of course, could not handle the idea of a body without a soul.
 The team behind the adaptation seems to have decided that it was too dark and complex for the American mass.
 So they decided to make it clear that Major, in fact, has a human brain (and therefore a soul), and they even went further to make an entire sequence out of her past life, just so it’s clear where she came from.

 This has caused Ghost in the Shell to lose the central tension of Major’s crisis and even the very meaning of its own title.
 For why have a crisis about not having a “ghost”, if you clearly have one.
-The grandeur and complexity of contemplating about what makes us human and the human soul was suddenly reduced down to a story about the origins of a woman with amnesia.
+The grandeur and complexity of contemplating what makes us human and the human soul was suddenly reduced down to a story about the origins of a woman with amnesia.
 Once again, we witnessed everything that was great about the story of Ghost in the Shell get destroyed in the process of adaptation.

 Interestingly enough, there are plenty of Western stories out there that do not present such challenges.
 For example, the recent Blade Runner sequel, Blade Runner 2049, like its predecessor, draws on the Hollywood tradition of film noir, as well as the newer tradition of the Mind Game film.
-It has the same cybernetic themes and aesthetic of Ghost in the Shell, but touches upon similar themes such as privacy, identity and the existence of a soul, without having to define technology as something oriental and alien to its Western audiences.
+It has the same cybernetic themes and aesthetic as Ghost in the Shell, but touches upon similar themes such as privacy, identity, and the existence of a soul, without having to define technology as something oriental and alien to its Western audiences.
 Why then does Hollywood keep jumping on making film adaptations of anime with inherently foreign storylines?

 In the process of Western adaptation, the Japanese roots of anime become not only misrepresented but completely erased.
 In failing to represent a race, the studios are failing to represent a character, not only by external looks but also by internal tensions.
 When these tensions are erased, the essence of these characters’ stories is lost, too; and when you lose the essence of the story, you lose its target audience.